 Holidays and free time

-The au pair is entitled to at least one day off per week.
+The au pair has at least 1.5 free days per week.
 Once a month, this day should be a Sunday.
 Your host family should make sure that you have at least 4 evenings free per week.

 According to the German Federal Employment Office (Bundesagentur für Arbeit), an au pair is entitled to a paid annual holiday of 4 weeks, provided that the au pair stays with their host family for a whole year.
 Families which go on a holiday often take their au pair with them.
 During this time, the au pair typically continues to perform her or his regular duties by looking after the children.